andreashlarsen/BayesApp/README.md

 # BayesApp
  *version 2.1*

-BayesApp calculated the pair distance distribution function (PDDF or p(r) function) for SAXS or SANS data
+BayesApp calculated the pair distance distribution function (PDDF or p(r) function) for SAXS or SANS data.
+In addition, the data can be assessed in terms of error assessment and detection of outliers.
+If opted for,  Guinier plot, the Kratky plot and the Porod plot are provided along with radius of gyration (Guinier analysis), molecular weight estimation (SAXSMow method).

 ## How to install/run